bustad/tracks/README.md

 Some information about Sverigetopplistan can be found [here](https://www.ifpi.se/projekt/sverigetopplistan/) and various charts can be found [here](https://sverigetopplistan.se/).

 1. Run `sverigetopplistan-downloader.py` to download all the entries of all availabe charts from "Veckolista Singlar" to `sverigetopplistan-all-entries.csv`.
+2. Run `sverigetopplistan-remove-duplicates.py` to remove duplicates from `sverigetopplistan-all-entries.csv` and save the remaining entries to `sverigetopplistan-all-entries-no-duplicates.csv`.

 To be continued...